-On this day, Jamal Idris retires at the age of just 27, Nathan Fien's Kiwi selection sparks 'Grannygate', Jack Wighton savours Dally M glory and a youthful Aussie side claims the World Nines crown.
+On this day, Nathan Fien's Kiwi selection sparks 'Grannygate', Jack Wighton savours Dally M glory and a youthful Aussie side claims the World Nines crown.

 The mercurial Cliff Lyons was born on October 19, 1961.
 One of the most gifted ball-players of his generation, Lyons formed a legendary combination with Steve Menzies at Manly, laying on countless tries for the 'Beaver'.